OpenCoreData/ocdWeb/docs/notes.md

 the graph.
 Otherwise we will use specific drop and loads to perform updates along the way.

-1. Load the CSDCOProject.nt and objectGraph.nq from OCD Semantic Network
+1. (Why do this if step 4?)
+Load the CSDCOProject.nt and objectGraph.nq from OCD Semantic Network  (Load data dictionary without instances)
 2. VaultWalker runs to load objects and object metadata kernel  x-do and x-do-meta respectively
 3. GraphBuilder is run to build out "proj" and "borehole" to x-do-resources
 4. ObjectEngine>GraphLoader loads x-do-meta and x-do-reosources to graph